Kent0n-Li/ChatDoctor/README.md

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)
 [![Page](https://img.shields.io/badge/Web-Page-yellow)](https://www.yunxiangli.top/ChatDoctor/)

+## News
+We uploaded a larger training data, InstructorDoctor-200k, which is built based on "MedDialog: a large-scale medical dialogue dataset".

 ## Overview
 ChatDoctor is a next-generation AI doctor model that is based on the [LLaMA](https://github.com/facebookresearch/llama) model.
 The goal of this project is to provide patients with an intelligent and reliable healthcare companion that can answer their medical queries and provide them with personalized medical advice.